 A blog series about basics of what every Indian programmer should know.

 I graduated in 1994, right at the start of software boom in India.
 Those days anyone and everyone got into software industry.
-It didn't matter if they learnt software engineering or not; heck, it didn't even mattered if they studied any engineering or not.
-Many learnt some programming language and jumped into the software industry.
+It didn’t matter if they learned software engineering or not; heck, it didn’t even mattered if they studied any engineering or not.
+Many learned some programming language and jumped into the software industry.

 Or at least that is what I thought.

 I have been interacting with lots of programmers, who know a language or two, but not the essentials of software engineering.
 They know to code, but they don’t know the basic algorithms; they can search and copy from stackoverflow, but not understand the impact of the snippet.

 Instead of complaining about the lack of knowledge, I thought I will put together series of blog-posts that will discuss the basics of these topics.
 I have selected these topics with a specific set of crowd in mind.

 I have experience only in an Indian market, and I have built only small and medium enterprise software applications.
 So, that’s what I can talk confidently.
 Also, in India, most of the software programmers become managers after 8 - 10 years of experience.

 With these in mind, I’ve selected the below topics for Indian programmers who have less than 8 years of experience.

 - Scaling applications

 - Types of tests (unit, integration, load, and stress tests)